4 Scientific Secrets To Live Longer (And Build Your Bones)

 How Much Exercise Is Optimal For Increased Longevity?

 The answer may surprise you.
-While the recommended amount of physical activity (according to the Physical Activity Guidelines for Americans) is a minimum of 2 ½ hours of moderate exercise per week, research shows that longevity is increased by 20% even at levels below the recommended weekly hours.2 Once again, the Save Our Bones Program, with its recommendation of 15 minutes of moderate exercise three times a week, plus additional time spent focusing on weight-bearing exercises is well ahead of the game.
+While the recommended amount of physical activity (according to the Physical Activity Guidelines for Americans) is a minimum of 2 ½ hours of moderate exercise per week, research shows that longevity is increased by 20% even at levels below the recommended weekly hours.2 Once again, the Osteoporosis Reversal Program, with its recommendation of 15 minutes of moderate exercise three times a week, plus additional time spent focusing on weight-bearing exercises is well ahead of the game.

 Another way in which exercise promotes longevity is through the reduction in stress and its attenuating hormone, cortisol.
 This stress hormone degenerates bone, but regular exercise reduces cortisol levels, as does a diet rich in polyphenols.